 Cut the bacon in half and dredge both sides in the brown sugar mixture.
 Arrange the bacon slices in a single layer on the rack.

 Bake for ten minutes or until the bacon is partially cooked but still pliable.
 Cool five minutes or until you can handle it.

 Sprinkle salt and pepper lightly over the shrimp and wrap each with a piece of bacon.
 Secure with a toothpick and place back on the wire rack.
 Sprinkle any remaining brown sugar mixture evenly over the top.

 Bake for another eight to ten minutes, or until the bacon is crispy and the shrimp are done.

 Serve immediately!
 Enjoy!

-- If you use larger shrimp, you will have to add a few minutes to the cooking time, and if you use smaller shrimp, they will not need to cook quite as long, which also means that your bacon might not be quite as crispy either.
+- If you use larger shrimp, you will have to add a few extra minutes to the cooking time.
+On the other hand, if they are smaller, they will not need to cook quite as long.
+This also means that your bacon might not be quite as crispy either.

 Thank you so much for visiting Grits and Pinecones!

 Brown Sugar Glazed Bacon Wrapped Shrimp - A Quick and Easy Recipe